 Debt is just another problem.
 The number one problem lies elsewhere.

-When it comes to addiction, there are a million reasons to just keep doing what you’ve always been doing.
-Personally, I would drink when I was happy, sad, miserable and “celebrating.”
+When it comes to addiction, there are a million excuses to just keep doing what you’ve always been doing.
+Personally, I would drink when I was happy, sad, miserable, and “celebrating.”
 It didn’t matter.
 There was always a reason to drink.

-And when I’d score some painkillers, that was even better.
+And when I could score some painkillers, that was even better.
 Or so I thought.

 In my first go-around with trying to get sober, I tallied up just how much I’d spent to celebrate or to wash my tears away.
 The total was close to six figures.

-Finally when I wanted to get sober, when I desperately needed to make it work, I heard how much treatment was going to cost me.
+Finally when I wanted to get sober and desperately needed to make it work, I heard how much treatment was going to cost me.
 Luckily, my insurance company wasn’t as backward or bone-headed as my friend’s, but I still needed to pay some of the expenses.
-The amazing thing is I bemoaned and worried that I would be all be able to make it work.
+I moaned and worried that I wouldn’t be all be able to make it work.

-I thought, maybe I can do this on my own, without any help.
+I thought maybe I didn’t really need treatment.
+Maybe I could do this on my own, without any help.

 Yeah, right.
 I’d been down that path before.

 The undeniable fact is that financial burden is simply another problem among life’s many problems.
 But problems are just that—problems.
 And problems have solutions.
-The biggest problem is that I got to the point where I couldn’t function without a pill or a drink, which of course only added to the problem of additional debt to feed my addiction.
+My biggest problem was that I was at the point where I couldn’t function without a pill or a drink.
+Of course, that only added to the problem of additional debt to feed my addiction.